On this page

 Driving in Spain

-New Zealanders over the age of 18 years who are in Spain as legal visitors may drive on their valid New Zealand driving licence for up to six months.
-According to the information on the Dirección General de Tráfico(external link) (Spanish equivalent of New Zealand Transport Agency) website, it is possible to drive in Spain with a valid New Zealand licence if you also have an international permit or an official translation in Spanish.
+According to the information on the Dirección General de Tráfico(external link) (Spanish equivalent of New Zealand Transport Agency) website, it is possible for New Zealanders over the age of 18 years who are in Spain as legal visitors to drive on their valid New Zealand driving licence for up to six months when accompanied by an international permit or an official translation in Spanish.
 DGT advise that both documents must be carried along with passport when driving.
-The Embassy reccomends that if carrying your passport, it always be stored securely.
-New Zealanders in Spain in any other circumstances should contact their local Dirección General de Tráfico(external link)
+The Embassy recommends that if carrying your passport, it always be stored securely.
+New Zealanders in Spain in any other circumstances should contact their local Dirección General de Tráfico(external link).

 Within six months of having obtained residency, New Zealand citizens must comply with the requirements for obtaining a Spanish driving licence.
 As of 2 June 2023, the New Zealand-Spain Driver Licence Exchange Agreement entered into force which allows New Zealanders to exchange their current, valid New Zealand licence for a Spanish equivalent.
 A list of FAQs on the steps to take can be found on our social media pages (Facebook(external link) and Instagram(external link)).
 As the Dirección General de Tráfico(external link) is the competent authority for this process, we recommend contacting your nearest office directly should you have any further questions on this matter.